emmahsax/notify-slack-action/README.md

 A [GitHub Action](https://github.com/features/actions) to send a message to a Slack channel that supports attachments like images.

+## Archival Notice

+This repository has been archived and designated as read-only.
+From GitHub's documentation:

+> This will make the emmasax4/notify-slack-action repository, issues, pull requests, labels, milestones, projects, wiki, releases, commits, tags, branches, reactions and comments read-only and disable any future comments.
+The repository can still be forked.

+For a similar GitHub Action that is _not_ archived, please visit the source of this project: https://github.com/cemkiy/action-slacker.

+To unarchive this repository at any time, please reach out to me at https://emmasax4.com/contact-me/.

 ## Configuration

 You must set a Slack webhook environment value in settings page of your repository in order to use without any problem.
 Please [see here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets#creating-encrypted-secrets) to learn how to do it if you don't know already.